Rehearsal and Performance Guidelines

 Acoustic shells

 The large “permanent” shell in Corbett Auditorium has two configurations.
 The schedule for changing the shell configuration is determined by the Scheduling Committee at the time of creating the Master Calendar each school year.
-Because of the labor and time required to change the configuration, changes to this schedule are made only in exceptional circumstances and require at least 3-4 weeks’ notice to even be considered.
+Because of the labor and time required to change the configuration, changes to this schedule are made only in exceptional circumstances and require at least 3-4 weeks’ notice to be considered.

 Chairs & Stands